Board of Directors

 Chairman of the Audit Committee, Member of the Nominating and Corporate Governance Committee

-Mr. Mathiesen serves as Chief Financial Officer of Gemphire Therapeutics Inc., a publicly traded biopharmaceutical company.
+Mr. Mathiesen most recently served as Chief Financial Officer of Gemphire Therapeutics Inc., a publicly traded biopharmaceutical company from 2015 to 2018.
 Prior to joining Gemphire, Mr. Mathiesen served as Chief Financial Officer of Sunshine Heart, Inc., a publicly traded medical device company, from March 2011 to January 2015.
 From December 2005 to April 2010, Mr. Mathiesen served as Vice President and Chief Financial Officer of Zareba Systems, Inc., a manufacturer and marketer of medical products, perimeter fencing and security systems, which was purchased by Woodstream Corporation in April 2010.
 Mr. Mathiesen has held executive positions with publicly traded companies dating back to 1993, including Vice President and Chief Financial Officer positions.
-He has served as a director of NeuroOne, Inc., a private medical device company, since April 2017.
+Mr. Mathiesen has served as a director and audit committee chair of NeuroOne Medical Technologies Corporation, a publicly held medical device company, since April 2017, and director and audit committee chair of eNeura, Inc., a private medical device company, since July 2018.
 Mr. Mathiesen received a B.S. in Accounting from the University of South Dakota and is also a Certified Public Accountant.

 Suzanne Gagnon, M.D.